Dougal (given name)

 Dougal is a Scottish masculine given name.
 It is an Anglicised form of the Scottish Gaelic Dubhghall, or Dùghall.
 These Gaelic names are composed of the elements: dubh, meaning "black"; and gall, meaning "impostor".
 The Gaelic names are derived from a byname, said to have referred to a Dane, in contrast to the fairer Norwegians.

-Variants of Dougal include Dugald, Dougald and Dugal.
+Variants of Dougal include Dougald, Dugal, and Dugald.
 A pet form of Dougal is Dougie.

 People

 Notable people with the name include: